Courses

 Focuses on the laws and regulations related to pharmaceuticals manufacture and administration.
 Discusses an overview of laws and regulations and provides guidance in the context of why they exist, their evolution, and implementation.
 Specifically focuses on the laws and regulations around good manufacturing practices (GMP), postapproval safety concerns, regulation of manufacture, violations and enforcement, and what to expect during an inspection from a regulatory body.
 Surveys the laws and regulations on a global level focusing on specific examples related to the United States, Europe, Asia, and other regulatory agencies.

 BIOT 6320.
-Quality Management Systems and Validation.
+Design and Development of Biopharmaceuticals.
 (3 Hours)

-Emphasizes quality management systems (QMS) and validation as it relates to the production and processes related to pharmaceuticals, including biopharmaceuticals.
-Discusses the implementation of a QMS plan, to include document processes, procedures, metrics, reporting, and responsibilities, aligned with pharmaceutical and biotechnology companies’ business objectives.
-Emphasizes implementation, signaling problems (continual improvement), transparency, validation, and team cooperation/dynamics.
-Specifically discusses the International Council on Harmonisation (ICH) Q10 guidelines.
-Topics related to QMS may include objectives, manual, organization structural responsibilities, data management, processes, product quality, continuous improvement plans, quality instruments, and document control.
+Focuses on the production and processes related to the design and development of pharmaceuticals, especially biopharmaceuticals.
+Discusses the implementation of a quality management system plan including document processes, procedures, metrics, reporting, and responsibilities aligned with pharmaceutical and biotechnology companies’ business objectives.
+Emphasizes signaling problems (continual improvement plans), transparency, validation, and team cooperation/dynamics.
+Topics may include data management, product quality, and quality instruments.
+Specifically discusses the International Council for Harmonisation Q10 guidelines.

 BIOT 6340.
 Sterile Manufacturing Operations.
 (3 Hours)